itisnajim/envystic/packages/envystic/README.md

 import 'package:envystic/envystic.dart';
 ```

-2. Define an environment variable class using the `Envystic` annotation and the `EnvysticField` annotation for each desired variable:
+2. Define an environment variable class using the `Envystic` annotation and the `EnvysticField` annotation to customize how a field should be generated and handled.

 ```dart
 part 'env.g.dart';